 Busting Indigenous Stereotypes

-Guest Post by Qwastånayå (L. Maynard Harry)
+By Qwastånayå (L. Maynard Harry)

 Canada’s Indian Act had a catastrophic effect on our Indigenous peoples, hampering their ability to participate in our economy.
 It also created a rift between Indigenous and non-Indigenous people, with Indigenous communities suffering rampant racism.
 We are all aware of the stereotyping Indigenous people experience that still affect them and can hinder efforts at true reconciliation.